-Jan has acted as Independent Assessor, Internal Examiner and External PhD Examiner for the University of Ottawa.
+Jan has acted as Director or Studies, Independent Assessor, Internal Examiner and External PhD Examiner (University of Ottawa).
 Jan welcomes queries from potential research students interested in pursuing PhD studies in interdisciplinary intellectual property law, business, corporate governance, data security, ethics, finance, sustainability, emerging technologies and public policy.

-- Board member of the London-based think tank, Intellectual Property Awareness Network, see www.ipaware.org
+- Board member, London-based think tank, Intellectual Property Awareness Network, see www.ipaware.org

-- Co-chair of the European Intellectual Property Teachers’ Network (EIPTN) based at Bocconi University, Milan, Italy in 2016-2018.
+- Formerly Co-Chair of the European Intellectual Property Teachers’ Network (EIPTN) based at Bocconi University, Milan, Italy in 2016-2018.
 She co-hosted the 10th and 11th editions of the EIPTN’s annual conference held at the University of Lund, Sweden (2016) and the University of Poitiers, France (2018).
 See www.eiptn.eu

-- Member of the UK Intellectual Property Office Research Expert's Advisory Group since 2016.
+- Member, UK Intellectual Property Office Research Expert's Advisory Group since 2016.

-- External Examiner Queen Mary University of London, Post Graduate Certificate in IP Law.
+- Formerly External Examiner Queen Mary University of London, Post Graduate Certificate in IP Law.

-- International Association for the Advancement of Teaching and Research in Intellectual Property (member)
+- Member, International Association for the Advancement of Teaching and Research in Intellectual Property (ATRIP)

-- Nottingham Law School Centre for Business and Insolvency Law (Deputy Director)
+- Member, Nottingham Law School Centre for Business and Insolvency Law (CBIL)

-- Nottingham Law School Centre for Legal Education (member)
+- Member, Nottingham Law School Centre for Legal Education (CLE)